 This heat resistant plant attracts the attention of humans, hummingbirds, and other pollinators alike.
 Not only that, but it also grows all season long no matter the landscape or conditions.

-You can find these columns of beautiful flowers in several colors and at heights from eight to thirty inches tall.
+You can find these columns of beautiful flowers with aromatic foliage in several colors and at heights from eight to thirty inches tall.
 Keep an eye on your salvia, because you might see a hummingbird flitting around.

 Lavender plant smells great, acts as a wonderful essential oil to address all kinds of conditions, and attracts butterflies and other types of pollinators.